Skip to main content

 Open .ncu-rep reports directly in VS Code and get a structured view of what matters:

-• Kernel duration, compute/memory throughput, occupancy, register pressure signals
+• Kernel duration, compute/memory throughput, occupancy, register pressure

 • A clean “what to look at next” summary instead of a wall of counters